 https://cvillesymphony.org/auditions.

-In 1974, the McIntire Department of Music hired Douglas Hargrave as Music Director to conduct both the orchestra and the wind ensemble.
-With fifty musicians and an abundance of perseverance and hope, he set the course that would lead to the accomplished group recognized today as an artistic gem in a city with a rich cultural scene.
+In 1974, the UVA Department of Music hired Douglas Hargrave as music director to conduct both the orchestra and the wind ensemble.
+With 50 musicians and an abundance of perseverance and hope, he set the course that would lead to the accomplished group recognized today as an artistic gem in a city with a rich cultural scene.
 The advent of the subscription series in 1975 was met with such success that pairs of concerts were instituted in 1978.

 Music Director Carl Roskott came to the University in 1991, bringing with him experience gained under such celebrated American conductors as Gunther Schuller, Sheldon Morgenstern and Murry Sidlin.
 Under Maestro Roskott's direction, the orchestra continued to evolve and its reputation flourished.
 Audiences from throughout Central Virginia came to concerts that frequently sold out.

-The unique blend of professional Principal musicians, talented students and community members lends a cultural vibrancy to Charlottesville unparalleled in most cities of this size.
-From its beginnings forty-four years ago, the orchestra looks forward to a long future of bringing an inspired musical message to the community.
+The unique blend of professional principal musicians, talented students and community members lends a cultural vibrancy to Charlottesville unparalleled in most cities of this size.
+From its beginnings 44 years ago, the orchestra looks forward to a long future of bringing an inspired musical message to the community.

 Benjamin Rous: 2017 - present